kennywall/import-test/_posts/2010-11-28-3d-printing-and-manufacturing.md

 Plastic objects are printed and delivered in 10 working days, and metal objects take 14 working days to arrive.
 Cloud print Application Programming Interfaces (API) will allow web and mobile applications to interface with new print and manufacturing technology spanning facilities world wide.
-Cloud print and manufacturing APIs will give existing publishing and manufacturing industries new life, and invent entirely new forms of printing, prototyping, and manufacturing we haven't even conceived.</p>
+Cloud print and manufacturing APIs will give existing publishing and manufacturing industries new life, and invent entirely new forms of printing, prototyping, and manufacturing we haven't even conceived.
-<center><p><a href="http://apievangelist.com/2010/11/28/3d-printing-prototyping-and-manufacturing/" style='padding:25px; font-sze:18px; font-weight: bold;'>Read Full Story</a></p></center>